 - New flashes of light (like camera flashes or lightning streaks)

-- A sudden shower of floaters
+- A sudden onset of eye floaters

-- A sudden drop in vision in one eye
+- Sudden vision loss in one eye

 Watch for patterns like: